matasrasimas/Battleship-game/README.md

 1. By using Java IDE, which supports Maven (preferably Intellij), open the project, which is stored in directory `backend`.
 2. Run the project by clicking 'run' button, which is located on the top of IDE (or by pressing `Shift+F10` on your keyboard).
 3. The backend server will start at http://localhost:8080.

-Alternatively, if you have installed Maven on your machine, then you can follow these steps to run backend:
-1. By using `cd` command, navigate to the root of backend, which is located in `backend` folder.
-2. Build the Spring Boot application using the following command: `mvn spring-boot:run`
-3. The backend server will start at `http://localhost:8080`.

 ### Frontend (React)